With glue and fake blood, climate protesters target London Fashion Week

 London Fashion Week is the second leg of a month-long catwalk season that began in New York and will also take place in Milan and Paris.

+“The destruction of the rainforest started to happen and I thought maybe this show should be a celebration of the beauty of the Amazon,” Fast told Reuters backstage referring to the recent fires in the Amazon rainforest.

+Asked about the protest outside, Fast said: “We all have our own fights we have to express and we express it in different ways.”

-Reporting by Marie-Louise Gumuchian and Jayson Mansaray; Editing by Peter Graff
+Reporting by Marie-Louise Gumuchian and Jayson Mansaray; Editing by Peter Graff and Andrew Heavens